a-griffiths/AutoSpec/README.md

 ### Running the Code
 My advice would be to try this on a single object first, make sure it works how you want by outputting the plots and/or all of the images etc (defined in OUT_XXX parameters explained above).
 If you are using AutoSpec to produce segmenation maps you should also check that the SExtractor file (default.sex) is set up correctly for your data, a simple check would be to look at the ID_IMAGES.jpg output and see how well it is defining the segmentation maps.
 If you haven't used SExtractor before there is much too much to explain here but the [for dummies manual](http://mensa.ast.uct.ac.za/~holwerda/SE/Manual.html) is a good place to start.

 To check if the cross-correlation is doing a good job, you'll want to compare the reference and final spectra (top and bottom on the ID_SPECTRA.jpg image).
-The cross-correlation spectrum usually has visibly less noise, and the emission/absorption features tend to be more well defined (I'm yet to figure out a way to quantify by what degree this happens but it's on the to-do list).
+The cross-correlation spectrum usually has visibly less noise, and the emission/absorption features tend to be more well defined .

 You can also check the output file by following the steps details [below](#loading-the-output).